-- 1. Follow the directions for navigating to the JMS Server: Configuration: Thresholds and Quotas page of the Administration Console in Configure JMS server thresholds and quota in the Administration Console Online Help. - 2.
-From the Blocking Send Policy list box, select one of the following options: - FIFO All send requests for the same destination are queued up one behind the other until space is available.
-No send request is permitted to complete when there another send request is waiting for space before it. - Preemptive A send operation can preempt other blocking send operations if space is available.
-That is, if there is sufficient space for the current request, then that space is used even if there are previous requests waiting for space.
+- Follow the directions for navigating to the JMS Server: Configuration: Thresholds and Quotas page of the Administration Console in "Configure JMS server thresholds and quota" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - From the Blocking Send Policy list box, select one of the following options: - FIFO All send requests for the same destination are queued up one behind the other until space is available.
+No send request is permitted to complete when there another send request is waiting for space before it.

-For more information about the Blocking Send Policy field, see JMS Server: Configuration: Thresholds and Quota in the Administration Console Online Help.

-3. Click Save.
+- Preemptive A send operation can preempt other blocking send operations if space is available.
+That is, if there is sufficient space for the current request, then that space is used even if there are previous requests waiting for space. - For more information about the Blocking Send Policy field, see "JMS Server: Configuration: Thresholds and Quota" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - 3.
+Click Save.